ymubarak/BBC_Channel_Analytics/README.md

 Analyizing the BBC Arabic News Channel  and providing insights on how to enhance the channel's performance.

 ## Getting Started
 In this project, we will analyze a dataset containing data on various videos of the BBC Arabic News Youtube channel.
-One goal of this project is to best describe the variation in the different types of videos and playlists and to come up with new insights about the data to help enhancing the content and the reachness to viewres.
-Doing so would equip the channel with insight into the "what" and
-"when" of delivering the content.
+One goal of this project is to best describe the variation in the different types of videos and playlists and to come up with new insights about the data to help enhancing the content and the reach to viewers.
+Doing so would equip the channel with insight to the "what" and "when" of delivering the content.

 ### Install